tareqahmed2/tareqahmed2/README.md

 ###

-<p align="left">Hi, I'm MD.
-Tareq Ahmed, a passionate MERN Stack Developer from Bangladesh.
-I am currently pursuing my B.Sc. in Computer Science and Engineering at Eastern University, Dhaka (2022–2026).<br><br>I specialize in developing dynamic and user-friendly web applications using React, JavaScript, Tailwind CSS, and MongoDB.
-While my primary focus is on front-end development, I also have a solid understanding of backend technologies like Node.js, Express.js, and JWT authentication.<br><br>Skills & Technologies<br>Front-end: React, JavaScript, Tailwind CSS, HTML, CSS, REST APIs<br>Back-end: Node.js, Express.js, Mongoose, JWT<br>Database: MongoDB<br>Tools & Platforms: Git, GitHub, Firebase, VS Code, Vercel<br>Projects<br>Car Rental System: A full-featured car booking platform with real-time availability and secure authentication.<br>Gaming Platform: An online gaming hub with game management, reviews, and payment integration.<br>I am always eager to learn, build, and contribute to exciting projects.
-Let's connect and collaborate!</p>
+<p align="left">I’m MD.
+Tareq Ahmed, a passionate MERN Stack Developer from Bangladesh, currently pursuing my B.Sc. in CSE at Eastern University, Dhaka (2022–2026).
+I specialize in building dynamic and user-friendly web applications using React, JavaScript, Tailwind CSS, and MongoDB, with a solid understanding of backend technologies like Node.js, Express.js, and JWT authentication.
+I’ve worked on projects like a Car Rental System and a Gaming Platform, and I’m always eager to learn, build, and collaborate on exciting projects.</p>

 ###